jkaplon/rpi-utils/README.md

 # Another fun snag when upgrading to 7.0 was the need for the '--privileged' flag on RPi OS
 #    (1st time I've needed that flag, but I guess I'm already trusing HASS image).

+sudo apt install git
+ssh-keygen
+# Then add new ssh key in GitHub settings and 'git clone' this repo.
+git clone git@github.com:jkaplon/rpi-utils.git
+# Add new line to run simple hw-monitoring every minute, '* * * * * sh /home/pi/rpi-utils/rpi2-hw-info-to-mqtt.sh'
+crontab -e

 # Mosquitto and MQTT (careful w/'mosquitto-clients' on RPi2, it's an older version that doesn't support '-L' flag):
-sudo apt install mosquitto-clients mkdir ~/mosquitto && cd mosquitto vi mosquitto.conf
+sudo apt install mosquitto-clients mkdir ~/mosquitto && cp mosquitto.conf ~/mosquitto
-# NOTE: must add 'listener 1883' and 'allow_anonymous true' lines
+# NOTE: must add 'listener 1883' and 'allow_anonymous true' lines to mosquitto.conf
 #     to get mosquitto out of local-only mode and bypass username/pw (or be prepared for frustration).
 docker run -d -p 1883:1883 -p 9001:9001 \
     --name mosquitto \